Adam Ciralsky

 Adam Ciralsky (born September 22, 1971) is an American journalist, television and film producer and attorney.
 Many of his original reports have been optioned and adapted for film and television through his production company P3 Media.
 In 2018, Ciralsky's P3 Media signed a first-look deal with ABC Studios for scripted content.
+In 2021, the company re-upped the deal.
+In September 2023, according to Variety, P3 Media received a seven-figure investment from Ready Entertainment, a company led by Martin Luther King Jr.’s daughter, Bernice A. King, and Ashley Bell.
+As part of the deal, Ready Entertainment and all existing and upcoming TV and film projects will be integrated into P3 Media.

 Ciralsky has won many of journalism's highest honors including three Emmys, a Peabody Award for Significant & Meritorious Achievement in Broadcasting & Cable, a Polk Award for Outstanding Television Reporting, an Alfred I. duPont–Columbia University Award for Breaking News and Sustained Coverage, and a Loeb Award for Distinguished Business and Financial Journalism and a Barone Award for Excellence in National Affairs/Public Policy Journalism.

 He is currently a contributing editor for Vanity Fair and has produced investigative stories and high-profile interviews for ABC News, CBS News' 60 Minutes, NBC News, andVice on HBO.

 Before embarking on a career in journalism, Ciralsky worked for the Central Intelligence Agency (CIA) and the Office of the Secretary of Defense (OSD).